Felteng/f1-town-square/README.md

 ![Comment ID not found](readme-assets/comment-id-not-found.png)
     - This occurs because the class that is used to style all the delete buttons was also used on the confirmation button, which is also the class that javascript targets when applying event listeners to all delete buttons.

-        - The solution to the problem was to make a seperate class for the confirmation button to keep the same style but not interfere with the javascript.
+        - The solution to the problem was to make a seperate class for the confirmation button to keep the same style but not interfere with the javascript:
             ```html
             <button type="button" class="btn delete-btn" id="confirm-delete">Delete</button>
             ```